Grand Pacific Drive NSW 3 Days 17 Scenic Stops From Sydney

 How long does it take to drive the Grand Pacific Drive?

-However, given its array of picturesque stops and coastal attractions, we highly recommend extending your road trip to 3-5 days, making the most of each destination on this iconic road trip.
+• However, given its many picturesque stops and coastal attractions, we highly recommend extending your road trip to 3-5 days.

 The Royal National Park, NSW